hwanhuh/2D-GS-Viser-Viewer/README.md

 ### ⭐IMPORTANT

-- currently, you have to fix line 135 of '_message_api.py' in viser (I don't know why the bug occurs)
+- Also, you have to fix line 135 of '_message_api.py' in viser (I don't know why the bug occurs)

 - Original
 ```python